Education Administration Team

 Read Bio

-Rabbi Yaacov Sebbag brings with him an impressively broad educational background.
+Rabbi Yaacov Sebbag, LMSW, brings with him an impressively broad educational background.
 He previously served as the principal at Darchai Menachem Boys School in Brooklyn, and later at United Lubavitcher Yeshiva of Ocean Parkway.

 As principal at United Lubavitcher Yeshiva of Ocean Parkway, Rabbi Sebbag led the charge for systematic school turnaround and revitalization.

-Rabbi Sebbag leads workshops and provides coaching for schools, parents, and camps around the world.
-He also serves as a board member for the Elementary School Standards Evaluation Committee.
+Beyond his academic pursuits, Rabbi Sebbag conducts workshops and offers coaching for schools, parents, and camps globally.
+He also contributes his expertise as a board member for the Elementary School Standards Evaluation Committee.

 Mrs. Leah-Perl Shollar